Save More on Your US Expatriate Taxes with the Foreign Tax Credit Formula

 Background and Benefits

 Moving abroad can often trigger US expat tax liabilities on your foreign earned income.
 You could be subject to dual taxation — in your host country and in the USA.
-In an attempt to ease this dilemma, the IRS allows US taxpayers to exclude up to $97,600 of foreign sourced income for the 2013 tax year and $99,200 for the 2014 tax year.
+In an attempt to ease this dilemma, the IRS allows US taxpayers to exclude up to $108,700 of foreign-sourced income for the 2021 tax year.
 You can also take a credit on their US expatriate tax return for any foreign taxes imposed, although not on the same income.
-Taking advantage of all of these benefits on your expatriate tax return will reduce your US expat taxes liability and save you money.
+Taking advantage of all of these benefits, including the Foreign Tax Credit, on your expatriate tax return will reduce your US expat taxes liability and save you money.

 The Foreign Tax Credit claimed on your expatriate tax return cannot exceed the amount of US expat taxes paid on foreign income.
-To determine the amount of the limitation, you can use the following formula:
+To determine the amount of the limitation, you can use the following formula for the Foreign Tax Credit:

 Foreign source taxable income (FSTI) should include all income earned in a foreign country.
 Also, include interest received from foreign banks, dividends received from foreign corporations and rental income from foreign properties.
 Any deductions directly related to this income claimed on the expatriate tax return can and should be removed before arriving at the final FSTI.
 Is your income earned both in and out of the US?
 The income should be allocated based on days worked in the US and days worked in the foreign country.